Why Choose Biology?

 - boost your resume before applying to postgraduate study

-Thanks to expanded research funding, students can also apply to College-wide programs like Jasper Research Scholars or Summer Fellows.
-Learn more about student fellowships, grants and research opportunities in the School of Science.
+Thanks to expanded research funding, students can also apply to University-wide programs like Jasper Research Scholars or Summer Fellows.
+Learn more about student fellowships, grants and research opportunities in the Kakos School of Arts and Sciences.